June 7, 2016

 For one, electricity was to be generated more onsite than consumed over the course of a year, thus eliminating their reliance on natural gas and operating without a grid connection via lithium ion battery storage.
 One means of energy generation was with high efficiency bi-facial roof top PV panels as these are well established, quiet and passive technologies.
 To complement this, lithium ion batteries would store the generated energy as these have the highest power density rating, taking up the least amount of space per kWh.

 However, as our design team further analyzed, particularly for this project’s size, the battery storage took up a considerable amount of space within the building and ultimately it came out to a very costly result in the project scope.
 Essentially, storing enough energy for the 2-3 “worst” weeks of the year resulted in an exponential increase in the number of batteries required on site.
-Obviously, it comes as no surprise that the equation is not about adding more solar panels to become more net zero.
-Through this project’s development, with the numerous other strategies we proposed to reduce energy consumption and improve the building’s energy generation, it became evident that the importance of a cost-effective delivery process, including critical real time costing using BIM technologies, could not be understated at every project
+Therefore, while adding more PV panels will enhance the onsite energy generation, the resulting added storage necessary to keep up with the energy generated does not produce a financially viable result in the long run.
+As this project developed, with the numerous other strategies we proposed to reduce energy consumption and improve the building’s energy generation capabilities, it became evident that the importance of a cost-effective delivery solution, including critical real time costing using BIM technologies, could not be understated.

 The Cost of Energy Efficiency vs the Cost of Renewable Energy Infrastructure